AriFordsham/GHCWiki/status/ghc-7.8.md

 ## Timeline

-The planned timeline for 7.8 is to have a feature freeze approximately at the time of ICFP, followed by a period of frantic bugfixing.
-A release candidate (and the 7.8 branch) will be formed after this, likely sometime in October.
+~~The planned timeline for 7.8 is to have a feature freeze approximately at the time of ICFP, followed by a period of frantic bugfixing.
+A release candidate (and the 7.8 branch) will be formed after this, likely sometime in October.~~

+See recent ghc-devs posting [ GHC 7.8 Release Status & Schedule](http://permalink.gmane.org/gmane.comp.lang.haskell.ghc.devel/2569) for latest timeline.

 ## Tickets